Rogue River Steelheading - Oregon

 The Wild Rogue Experience

-Our outfitter holds a special BLM permit to access a spectacular 32.4-mile stretch of the Rogue River—known as the Wild Rogue—extending from Grave Creek to Watson Creek.
-This section features classic pool-and-drop sequences, ten Class III rapids, and several exhilarating Class IV sections, offering a thrilling and scenic whitewater adventure.
+Our outfitter, Drift Adventures, holds a special BLM permit to access a spectacular 32.4-mile stretch of the Rogue River—known as the Wild Rogue—extending from Grave Creek to Watson Creek.
+This section features classic pool-and-drop sequences, 10 Class III rapids, and several exhilarating Class IV sections, offering a thrilling, scenic whitewater adventure.

 The trip begins just below Grave Creek.
 Shortly after launching, guides will expertly navigate around Rainie Falls, the only section of the river that cannot be safely run.
 From there, you'll drift 43 miles through the heart of the Wild and Scenic corridor, immersed in the remote beauty of the Rogue River Canyon.